masiedu4/michaelasiedu-portfolio/src/content/blog/humility.md

 - **John the Baptist** - `John 3:30`: John humbly recognized his role with Jesus, saying, `He must become greater and greater; I must become less and less.`
 - **The Centurion** - `Matthew 8:5-13`: Jesus commended the Centurion for his profound faith and humility, declaring, `Truly I tell you, I have not found anyone in Israel with such great faith.`

-In numerous instances, God interacts with proud and egotistical individuals to caution and chasten them.
+In numerous instances, God interacts with proud and egotistical individuals to chasten them.

-In the book of Exodus, Pharaoh's arrogance and obstinacy led to his downfall as he refused to release the Israelites despite the plagues wrought by God through Moses `(Exodus 5-14)`.
+In the book of Exodus, Pharaoh's obstinacy led to his downfall as he refused to release the Israelites despite the plagues wrought by God through Moses `(Exodus 5-14)`.

-Similarly, Nebuchadnezzar endured a period of madness as punishment for his pride and haughtiness `(Daniel 4)`.
+Similarly, Nebuchadnezzar endured a period of madness as punishment for his haughtiness `(Daniel 4)`.
 Through God’s intervention, he acknowledged divine sovereignty, leading to his restoration.

 King Herod Agrippa I, praised by his subjects as a god, faced swift divine retribution in Acts 12:21-23.
 He perished because he failed to give glory to God.

-These instances illustrate that while God may engage with proud individuals, it is often to correct, judge, or impart a lesson in humility rather than to bestow blessings.
+While God may engage with proud individuals, it is often to impart a lesson in humility rather than to bestow blessings.

 ## What I intend to do(you can too):

 ### 1. Self-awareness

 A practical application is regularly reflecting on your thoughts and actions.
-Ask for feedback from friends, mentors, or colleagues.
+Ask for feedback from friends.

-Recognize the insidious nature of ego and its potential to hinder personal and professional growth.
+Recognize the insidious nature of ego and its potential to hinder growth.

 > Proverbs 11:2 advises that pride leads to disgrace, but humility brings wisdom.

 ### 2. Embrace a Servant Mindset

-Seek opportunities to help and support others.
-Listen actively, offer assistance without expecting recognition, and prioritize collaboration over personal glory.
+Seek opportunities to help others.
+Listen actively, offer assistance without expecting recognition.

 Understand and love that you are stupid, you know nothing, and that’s okay.
 Shift focus from self-promotion to serving others.
 True greatness comes from humility and service.